Wills, Powers of Attorney, Estates & Tax Planning Lawyers Malton, York & Wetherby

 - Grants of Probate

 - Reducing Inheritance Tax (IHT) in your Will and by making lifetime arrangements

 - Setting up and administration of Trusts

-We are members of the Society of Trust and Estate Practitioners (STEP) and Solicitors for the Elderly (SFE).
+We are members of the Law Society’s Probate Section and the Society of Trust and Estate Practitioners (STEP).

 Do I need a solicitor to help me make a Will?